 Corporate Reporting Awards

-The Corporate Reporting Awards are presented annually during a gala evening hosted by the Canadian Institute of Chartered Accountants (CICA).
+The Corporate Reporting Awards are presented annually during a gala evening hosted by the Chartered Professional Accountants (CPA) Canada.
 Awards are presented for excellence in financial reporting, corporate governance disclosure, electronic disclosure and sustainable development reporting.

 CCGG Governance Gavel Awards